geofflangenderfer/mom/README.md

 # Renting The House
-This is my breakdown of the potential benefits from renting out the house
+This is my breakdown of the potential benefits from renting out the house.
+Note that this is after accounting for a 600/month rent subsidy for mom.

 ![](cum_cash_flow.png)